bookmarkquestion/bookmarkquestion.github.io/README.md

 You can replace this bookmark with a HowManyTimes redirect URL to that same page to be reminded to question its value before visiting.

-#Future TODO
-- XSS filter domain names
-- Allow custom question (be sure to XSS filter)
-- Allow randomness where the question shows 1 out of x times

 #Technical notes
 - This is an experiment in creating a maintainable single page app without using a javascript framework.